gpr073/my-pipeline/README.md

 ### Executing program

 * Create an EC2 instance with a key pair.
+* Create an EC2 role to give access to ECR and attach it to the EC2 server.
 * Provide the key to Ansible playbook.
 * Install Ansible and run the Ansible playbook.
 * Login to the Jenkins master server and configure it.